 The Securities Authority is responsible for enforcing the data security and data breach rules relating to incidents at financial bodies providing financial data services or acting as financial data sources under the Financial Data Services Law.

-The NCD is responsible, among other things, to manage, control and carry out the overall, nationwide operational efforts to protect cyberspace as further described in 2.3 Over-Arching Cybersecurity Agency.
+The NCD must, among other things, manage, control and carry out the overall nationwide operational efforts to protect cyberspace as further described in 2.3 Over-Arching Cyberse-curity Agency.

 2.3 Over-Arching Cybersecurity Agency